Cattle movement reporting

 View FAQs >

-Saving you time through combined on-and-off movement reporting
+Saving keepers time through combined on-and-off movement reporting.

-Giving you the ability to update animal details and log lost, stolen, found, imported, or exported animals
+Giving keepers the ability to update animal details and log lost, stolen, found, imported, or exported animals.

-Creating a digital animal record, reducing your paperwork
+Creating a digital animal record, reducing the amount of paperwork.

-Providing you with more information to improve productivity and efficiency
+Providing keepers with more information to improve productivity and efficiency on farm.

-Analysing your cattle data to give you an insights dashboard
+Analysing cattle data on farm to give the keeper an insights dashboard.

-Access up to 18 months of records for cattle on your holding
+Keepers can access up to 18 months of records for cattle on their holding.

-The new LIS for cattle also enables the future use of Bovine Electronic Identification (BEID) from Summer 2027.
+The new LIS for cattle also enables the future use of Bovine Electronic Identification (BEID) from a set date in 2027.

 When to take action